luckyrider/deep-dive-into-spark/examples/spark-apps/README.md

-Simple Spark Application
+Spark Applications
 ==============

-A simple Spark project that uses Maven for building.
+Spark project that uses Maven for building.
 The app simply counts the number of lines in a text file.

 To build a JAR: